Olipear/Portfolio/src/pages/projects/e-commerce-ux-study.md

       With the benefit of hindsight, the removal of the gallery should have been a change which followed on later.
 Even without A/B testing being functionally available on the website, making this changes separately would have made it easier to measure its effects.
+  - body_html: " "
+    heading: Follow up
+    intro: "UX design is a process that doesn't really end.
+Measuring the effects I was having at each stage, I continued to make improvements to the initial design. "
+    headerimage: /img/brief-_-problem.png
+    body: >-
+      #### Acquisition

+      Instagram was prioritised by the company as I had shown that the ecommerce conversion rate was significantly higher from these sources.

+      When I compared the four months either side of the homepage and 621 area changes being launched:

+      * Vitsoe Voice readership was slightly higher.
+As my research showed, it was mostly being read by existing customers, so moving it further down the page did not damage it.

+      * Navigation from the homepage to product pages only increased by 2%.
+In raw numbers this account for an additional ~4,000 pageviews for 612.

+      * Views for the buy page increased by 535%, and all key page metrics improved significantly.

+      The direct affect these changes made on sales was very difficult to measure.

+      TODO: insert chart of sales

+      This graph looks fantastic on the face of it.
+However adding context shows how the changes I made might not be fully responsible for the increase in sales.

+      TODO: insert chart of sales with annotations

+      Improving the user experience on the website didn't end the production problems the company had, and the refocusing of marketing efforts could easily have had a larger impact.

+      Looking at this further in the future using much longer time periods would make this more clear.
+However the website behaviour data I had seemed to indicate what I'd done was working.

+      #### Galleries

+      I was aware the decision to double up gallery functionality with the product visualisation was a gamble.
+When I implemented the changes I made sure that opening, and navigating through the lightbox would trigger custom events.

+      In the four months before and after launching the changes; there were 9,780 unique events for opening the gallery vs 1,254 unique pageview for the previous pageviews.
+An increase of 780%!

+      This was of course mostly because the page the lightbox was in had also had a large increase in views.
+So I also looked at the % of pageviews that resulted in a gallery open event.
+Excluding those who bounced, 95% of users opened the gallery lightbox.

+      In this instance the gamble paid off.

+      I would later make further improvements to the gallery, and updated the custom icon to the material design gallery icon - along with using material design icons across other areas of the site.

+      TODO: add gallery lightbox screenshot.

+      This redesign could have a project write up of its own.
+But importantly, even though it was made a year later, I was still using the research I did for this project.
+Adding social media sharing links to allow users to save it on their pinterest board.
 other_projects: More projects
 ---